jomulder/BFpack/cran-comments.md

 # Version 0.3.1
-* New function cor_test included for Bayesian correlation analysis
 * New extension for BF for rma.uni object (metafor package) for Bayesian meta-analysis
 * BF for lmerMod object now also works on unbalanced data
 * vignette was added